DerwenAI/strwythura/README.md

 This [tutorial](https://pacoid.medium.com/strwythura–2a8007af3682)
-explains how to construct an *entity-resolved knowledge graph* from **structured data sources** and **unstructured content sources**, implementing an ontology pipeline, plus context engineering for optimizing AI application outcomes within a specific domain.
-The process is enriched by using entity embeddings and graph algorithms to develop an enhanced GraphRAG approach, which implements a question/answer chat bot about a particular topic.
+explains how to construct an *entity-resolved knowledge graph* from **structured data sources** and **unstructured content sources**, implementing an *ontology pipeline*, plus *context engineering* for optimizing AI application outcomes within a specific domain.
+The process is enriched by using *entity embeddings* and *graph algorithms* to develop an enhanced GraphRAG approach, which implements a question/answer chat bot about a particular topic.

 <img